balt1794/sanity-plugin-alt-text-generator/README.md

 })
 ```

-No API key required at setup time — open the **Alt Text Generator** tool in the Studio nav and paste your key into its Settings panel ([get a free one here](https://alttextgeneratorai.com/dashboard)).
-You can also pass a default key in code for local development/CI; the Settings-panel key takes priority once saved:
+Open the **Alt Text Generator** tool in the Studio nav and paste your key into its Settings panel ([get a free one here](https://alttextgeneratorai.com/dashboard)).
+You can also pass a default key in code for local development/CI.

 ```ts
 altTextGenerator({apiKey: process.env.SANITY_STUDIO_ALT_TEXT_API_KEY})